kskvarci/functions-private-network/README.md

 - We'll configure geo-redundancy (2) with the EastUS2 namespace being primary and the CentralUS namespace being secondary.
 This will replicate all entity information between regions (but not messages).

 - The namespace will be set up with two private endpoints each.
-One in region that the namespace is deployed in (3) and one in the other region (4).
+One in the region that the namespace is deployed in (3) and one in the other region (4).
 This will allow private access from both regions.
 We will configure access restrictions (per-namespace firewall) on the namespace such that the endpoint will be the only method one can use to connect to the namespace.
-This effectively takes the namespace off the internet.
+This effectively takes the namespace off the Internet.
 TODO: Elaborate on this path vs via ER GW.

 - A set of private DNS zones (5), requisite A records and VNet links will be created such that queries originating from any VNet that is configured to use our bind forwarders will resolve the namespace name to the IP of the private endpoint and not the public IP.
 This is done via split horizon DNS.
 E.G. externally, the namespace URLs will continue to resolve to the public IP's which will be inaccessible due to the access restriction configuration.
 Internally the same URLs will resolve to the IP of the private endpoint.
+  Normally, we would maintain a single zone per service for private link.
+Because we need DNS queries for the namespace to resolve to different endpoint IP's depending on where the queries are initiated from we'll use two zones which we can link to different networks in this scenario.

+- TODO: Add specifics on DNS resolution and network path to private endpoints for both regions from on-premises.
-#### Deploy
+#### Deployment
 1. Create resource groups for our reference workload
 	```bash
 	# for East resources